 Whilst Louis Armstrong may be the key artist connected to this joyous music, there are many more legendary names to learn about…

-Jazz developed during the early years of the 20th Century in the “melting pot” of New Orleans, as ragtime was fused with the city’s marching band tradition and various other influences.
+The origins of jazz music as we’d recognise it today can be traced back to the early years of the 20th Century in the “melting pot” of New Orleans, as ragtime was fused with the city’s marching band tradition and various other influences.

 The style that was played during this period is now known as Dixieland jazz, or sometimes New Orleans music, traditional jazz or vintage jazz.